According to a Bloomberg report, digital media and magazine publishing organization Time Inc. is rumored to buy Yahoo’s core business.

-Citing the people familiar with the matter Bloomberg report said that “New York-based Time Inc. is interested in gaining Yahoo’s digital reach of more than 1 billion users around the world”.
+Citing the people familiar with the matter, a Bloomberg report said that “New York-based Time Inc. is interested in gaining Yahoo’s digital reach of more than 1 billion users around the world”.

 “Marketers are selecting media partners that have either data-driven capabilities or premium content,” Ripp said.
 “We will be able to deliver both in a single platform and will stand apart from those that offer just one or the other.”

-Time Inc.’s plan to buy on Yahoo’s search engine business would be a way for Yahoo not to sell when the company’s valuation is near its low point.
+Time Inc.’s plan to buy Yahoo’s search engine business would be a way for Yahoo not to sell when the company’s valuation is near its low point.